jhigatzberger/rest-aicrawler/readme.md

 # Web Data Extraction API

 ## Overview
-This API is a simple flask wrapper around [Crawl4AI](https://github.com/unclecode/crawl4ai) using DeepSeek as the LLM for extracting structured data from web pages.
+This API is a simple Flask wrapper around [Crawl4AI](https://github.com/unclecode/crawl4ai) using DeepSeek as the LLM for extracting structured data from web pages.

-## Installation
+## Deployment

+The API can be deployed easily using Docker.

 1. Clone the repository:
    ```sh